Amancio Williams

-Amancio Williams (February 19, 1913 –October 14, 1989) was an Argentine architect and among his country's leading exponents of modern architecture.
+Amancio Williams (19 February 1913 – 14 October 1989) was an Argentine architect.
+He is among his country's leading exponents of modern architecture.

 Life and work

 Amancio Williams was born in Buenos Aires in 1913.
 His father, Alberto Williams, was a well-known composer of chamber music and the founder of the Buenos Aires Music Conservatory.
-He enrolled at the School of Engineering of the University of Buenos Aires, though an interest in aviation led him to leave school during his third year.
-This sabbatical ended in 1938, when he enrolled at the same university's School of Architecture.
+Williams Jr. enrolled at the School of Engineering of the University of Buenos Aires (UBA), though an interest in aviation led him to leave school during his third year.
+This sabbatical ended in 1938, when he enrolled at UBA's School of Architecture.